How to get the most out of your videos

 #1 The duration of each video should be short

 Research shows that the ability to learn, for the majority of people, drops significantly, if the videos are too long.
 The length of each video should be 3 minutes or less to ensure comprehension.
 In addition, you should usually only cover one main topic in each video, and include from a few to 8 videos, not more than 10, in one micro-learning content version.

 Who is the target group of the video?
 Is it well defined?
 It is important that you are fully aware of who you are addressing with the video.

 #3 The idea?
 What do you want to achieve with the video?

-The overall learning goal and sub goals of each video has to be defined – what should the learner learn and why?
+The overall learning goal and sub-goals of each video have to be defined – what should the learner learn and why?
 What do you want to achieve with it?

 #4 The message

 When you have established who and why you can start looking at how the "message" in the video should be delivered.
 To ensure impact you need to keep three elements in mind: Is the message up-to-date?
 Is it relevant for the target group?
 Is the target group able to identify themselves with the message?

 Instead of writing a "long" manuscript, a good and easy framework is to draw a storyboard.
 Make sure that you cover all the sub-goals and mark where they are covered.